Tatsushi Koyanagi

-Tatsushi Koyanagi (小柳 達司, born February 7, 1990) is a Japanese football player who plays as a defender for J2 League club Blaublitz Akita.
+Tatsushi Koyanagi (小柳 達司, born February 7, 1990) is a Japanese football player who plays as a defender for J3 League club Thespa Gunma.

 Career

 Koyanagi was born in Ichikawa, Chiba and raised in Misato, Saitama.
 He attended Senshu University Matsudo High School.
 After graduating from Nippon Sport Science University, he joined J2 League club Thespa Kusatsu in 2012 and made his professional debut as a starter on 1 April.
 In his second season he netted his first professional goal on 1 June 2013, and two other goals.
 He signed his second professional contract with Zweigen Kanazawa in 2016.
 Koyanagi also scored the headed goal against Blaublitz Akita on Match week 26, 7 October 2018.
 In his 9th season he played with Venforet Kofu and bagged the goal on Matchweek 26.
 In the year of 2020 he chalked up two goals against Kanazawa on Matchweek 4 and 24.
 In 2022, Koyanagi signed for Blaublitz Akita and gave an assist to Shota Aoki on Matchweek 8.